The late C18 was a turbulent and confusing time with several competing pressures for those operating at sea in West Cornwall.

 In 1779 there was the threat of invasion from a combined Franco-Spanish fleet, coupled with attacks by privateers which together raised fears in and around Mount’s Bay.
 The idea of establishing a permanent presence of a revenue cutter was rejected by London and may have encouraged the strengthening of coastal batteries with some very mixed objectives (see Hilary Tunstall-Behrens preliminary review).

 In January 1782 the assistance of the Phoenix (Davy) and Shaftesbury (Harry Carter), both privateers, was called upon by the Collector of Customs in St Ives who was concerned at the depradations of the Black Prince, a privateer from Dunkirk.
 Fearing to offend the collector (Harry’s words) they sailed around to St Ives and attacked.
 The Phoenix was sunk.
 It may seem strange to us today that known smugglers should have been called into action by the authorities.

 In October that year the Dolphin Revenue Cutter was brought into action and appears in many of the later stories of smuggling in and around Mount’s Bay.

-In April 1786 a smuggling incident at Prussia’s Cove gave rise to the tradition that the HM ship Fairy was fired on by the battery at Prussia’s Cove, an incident covered in Hilary Tunstall-Behrens article in the journal of the Maritime South West – the journal of the SW Maritime History Society.
+In April 1786 a smuggling incident at Prussia’s Cove gave rise to the tradition that the HM ship Fairy was fired on by the battery at Prussia’s Cove, an incident originally covered in Hilary Tunstall-Behrens article in the journal of the Maritime South West – the journal of the SW Maritime History Society and adapted here.